SQLBolt Alternatives 2026: Better Ways to Learn SQL Interactively

 Is SQLBolt still good in 2026?

-Does SQLBolt cover PostgreSQL or MySQL?
+Does SQLBolt cover window functions?